-ShipBob's Developer API allows 2 forms of authentication, depending on the use case: Personal Access Token (PAT) or OAuth 2.0.
+ShipBob’s Developer API allows two forms of authentication, depending on the use case: Personal Access Token (PAT) or OAuth 2.0.

 Personal Access Token (PAT) Flow

-When you request your first PAT, ShipBob automatically generates an application (called "SMA" or single-merchant application) and channel to house all your future PATs.
-You can request as many as you like, and revoke them at any time.
+When you request your first PAT, ShipBob automatically generates an application (“SMA” or single-merchant application) and channel to house all your future PATs.
+You can request multiple tokens and revoke them anytime.

-NOTE: These tokens do not expire, so be extremely cautious when sharing them.
+These tokens do not expire, so exercise caution when sharing them.

 "id": 56232,